dvollrath/StudyGuide/facts/income.md

 Much like our other facts, we're going to focus on the stability here.

-Stable labor share of GDP
-{: .label .label-green }
+{: .fact }
-**The share of GDP accounted for by compensation of labor is stable over long periods of time in developed countries.**
+The share of GDP accounted for by compensation of labor is stable over long periods of time in developed countries.

 This fact is associated solely with labor.
 But what about the share of GDP paid to capital, or to profits?
 These are harder to measure, because unfortunately national statistical agencies do not report payments to capital and economic profits separately.
 The reason is that businesses do not do their accounting in these terms, and so you cannot ask them to report to the Bureau of Economic Analysis (in the US) what their payments to capital were.
 The accounting profits that a business reports are generally a combination of both payments to capital and economic profits, and the owners of that business may not know or care how the accounting profits are broken down.